slatedocs/slate/source/includes/_endpoint-dataset.md

 #### Drafts

-A dataset marked as `is_draft: true` can only be accessed by dataset editors.
+A dataset marked as `is_published: false` can only be accessed by dataset editors.
 They will still be available on the catalog for all shared users but API clients should know to display these to the appropriate users.

-The draft flag of a dataset can be changed by editors from the catalog or directly on the dataset entity.
+The `is_published` flag of a dataset can be changed by editors from the catalog or directly on the dataset entity.

 #### PATCH